enamul18/calcuphp/README.md

-# calcuphp Functions (What this application can do)
+# calcuphp Functions (What this application can do, how it is built, how to configure)

 > Total 12 arithmatic operations.
   -----------------------------------------------------------